Categories

 Palawan: World Vision Lakbay Pag-Asa 2012 Part 2 of 2

-Day 2 of our Puerto Princesa tour found us visiting the areas where a lot of the sponsored children and families live.
+Day 2 of our Puerto Princesa tour found us visiting the areas where a lot of the sponsored children and families reside.
 We were also graced by the presence of Miss Universe runner-up Ms Miriam Quimbao, who is a fellow sponsor.
 She flew in that morning from Manila and would leave later that day as well just to attend the event and lend her support.

 Palawan: World Vision Lakbay Pag-Asa 2012 Part 1 of 2